U.S. Green Building Council: Legislation

-The U.S. Green Building Council also supported the Streamlining Energy Efficiency for Schools Act of 2014 (H.R.
+The U.S. Green Building Council supported the Streamlining Energy Efficiency for Schools Act of 2014 (H.R.
 4092; 113th Congress), a bill that would require the United States Department of Energy to establish a centralized clearinghouse to disseminate information on federal programs, incentives, and mechanisms for financing energy-efficient retrofits and upgrades at schools.
-The U.S. Green Building Council said that the bill "aims to make important improvements to existing federal policies."
+In 2014, the U.S. Green Building Council said that the bill "aims to make important improvements to existing federal policies."